The Périgord in 1 week, a beautiful escape to the heart of the Dordogne

 Biron Castle

-If you have any energy left after this week exploring the Dordogne, head to the Périgord Vert.
-Between meadows, plains and forests, we quickly understand the color associated with it.
-Immerse yourself in the heart of green nature to discover through numerous activities.
-The Domaine du Grand Roc within the Périgord Limousin Regional Natural Park reveals several hiking trails to take on foot or by bike.
-Horseback riding is another way to appreciate the enchanting setting of the Périgord Vert, as is tree climbing at the top of the trees or canoeing on the Dronne.
-After the effort, comfort with a well-deserved swim in the region's ponds and bodies of water surrounded by a natural landscape.
-Would you prefer to continue your visit ?
-Here are several ideas to end the week on a high note
+If you still have some energy left after this week exploring the Dordogne, head towards...
+The Périgord Vert.
+Between meadows, plains, and forests, you quickly understand the color associated with it.
+Immerse yourself in the heart of lush nature, which can be explored through numerous activities.
+The Domaine du Grand Roc, within the Périgord-Limousin Regional Natural Park, offers several hiking trails to explore on foot or by bike.
+Horseback riding is another way to appreciate the enchanting setting of the Périgord Vert, as is treetop adventure courses or canoeing on the Dronne River.
+After exertion, reward yourself with a well-deserved swim in the region's ponds and lakes, surrounded by natural landscapes, such as the Rouffiac leisure center.
+Prefer to continue your visit?
+Here are several ideas to end the week in style.

-• Discover Brantôme, the Green Venice of Périgord with a postcard panorama,
+• Discover Brantôme , the Green Venice of Périgord with its picture-postcard panorama.

-• Meet the regional producers who make you taste the emblematic products of the region,
+• Meet the regional producers who will let you taste the region's iconic products.

-• Bring back a souvenir of your wonderful stay in the Dordogne.
+• Bring back a souvenir of your wonderful stay in Dordogne.

-Taste the gastronomy of Périgord and find the best gift to bring back from your getaway
+Enjoy the gastronomy of Périgord and find the most beautiful gift to bring back from your getaway.

 Vignoble des Verdots